 A drunk driving accident case is like other motor vehicle accidents.
 Injured victims need proof that the driver failed to use reasonable care.
 A high blood alcohol concentration (BAC) is one way to prove that.

 We can request access to any breath or urine sample results, which can show the level of intoxication.
 But we might rely on other evidence, too, including eyewitness testimony.
+Our injury attorneys also look at medical records, police reports, and video footage when it is available.
+In some cases, we bring in expert witnesses to help explain how alcohol affected the driver’s ability to operate a vehicle safely.

 Compensation for Serious Injuries

-- Treatment for your bodily injuries, including surgery or other emergency medical care;
+• Treatment for your bodily injuries, including surgery or other emergency medical care;

-- Income or wage loss as you recover;
+• Income or wage loss as you recover;

-- Damage to your car and other property;
+• Damage to your car and other property;

-- Pain and suffering, including mental distress.
+• Pain and suffering, including mental distress.

-South Carolina law allows victims to seek financial compensation for all damages suffered because of the crash.
+South Carolina law allows victims to seek financial recovery for all damages suffered because of the crash.
 Your spouse might even have a right to file a loss of consortium claim, depending on the severity of your injuries.

 We might also demand punitive damages.
 South Carolina Code § 15-32-520(D) gives you the right to seek punitives when there is clear and convincing evidence that the defendant acted with malice or in a willful and wanton manner.
 Driving drunk is the type of wanton behavior that deserves punishment.